pepeiborra/debug-hoed/README.md

 A backend for the [`debug`](http://hackage.haskell.org/package/debug) package using [`Hoed`](http://hackage.haskell.org/package/Hoed) to generate the trace.

+UPDATE: this library has now been merged into `debug`.

 Using `debug-hoed` is very similar to using `debug`.
 Turn on the `TemplateHaskell`, `PartialTypeSignatures` and `ViewPatterns` extensions, import `Debug.Hoed`, indent your code and place it under a call to `debug`, e.g.: